YKG/notes/MySQL.md

 ## MySQL 5.7 官方文档笔记

-### 目录

-- 前言与法律声明
+## 前言与法律声明
-- 1. General Information
+## 1. General Information

   - 1.1 About This Manual
   - 1.2 Overview of the MySQL Database Management System
   - 1.3 What Is New in MySQL 5.7
   - 1.4 Server and Status Variables and Options Added, Deprecated, or Removed in MySQL 5.7
   - 1.5 MySQL Information Sources
   - 1.6 How to Report Bugs or Problems
   - 1.7 MySQL Standards Compliance
   - 1.8 Credits

-- 2. 安装与升级
+## 2. 安装与升级

   - 2.1 General Installation Guidance
   - 2.2 Installing MySQL on Unix/Linux Using Generic Binaries
   - 2.3 Installing MySQL on Microsoft Windows